-All watched over by machines of loving grace is a three part Adam Curtis series that examines the idea of rationality and how it has and still is affecting civilization.
+All watched over by machines of loving grace is a three-part Adam Curtis series that examines the idea of rationality and how it has and still is affecting civilization.
 Curtis’s approach, as always, identifies a thesis and builds a case supporting it.
 In building a case, Curtis looks at history and folds it about while moving it into the present.
 What intrigues me is seeing the threads he is weaving being continued forward into the current reality we are now immersed in.
 The title Trump watching over All with loving grace suggests that the Trump phenomenon is playing itself out in some aspect in each of the three parts of Curtis’s documentary.
 Watch these with this is mind, as the themes will surface in the upcoming blog entries.
-Watch for Leonard’s song playing as we see Bill Clinton and Monica Lewinsky gaze profoundly into each others loving eyes as they imagine her red lips surrounding his stiff prick.
+Watch for Leonard’s song playing as we see Bill Clinton and Monica Lewinsky gaze profoundly into each others loving eyes as they imagine her red lips surrounding his stiff cock.
 It was only one spot of Billy’s semen that caught him in this lie – “I did not have sexual relations with that woman, Ms Lewinsky”.
 Trying to catch lying Trump is going to be very tricky – his new book should help us, “The art of the Lie.”

 All Watched Over By Machines of Loving Grace